VimalaVarshini/Smart-Traffic-Control-For-Emergency-Vehicles/README.md

 # Conclusion

 The proposed system effectively reduces the waiting time of emergency vehicles at traffic intersections.
 By integrating sound sensors with an Arduino-based traffic control system, the solution ensures ambulances can navigate busy intersections efficiently.
-Future enhancements will further improve the system’s reliability and scalability.